joeyespo/hello-redis-tasks/README.md

 An example of how to use Redis as a task queue within a Flask web application.

-Go here to see the site in action: [hello-redis-tasks.joeyespo.com](http://hello-redis-tasks.joeyespo.com/)
+Go here to see the site in action: [http://hello-redis-tasks.joeyespo.com](http://hello-redis-tasks.joeyespo.com/)

 Usage
 -----

-Be sure to run **redis-server** running.
+Be sure to run `redis-server` running.

-When running locally, all you need to do is run **hello_redis_tasks.py** and it will use Flask to serve the app and also to run background tasks.
-In production, you'll also have to **run worker.py** in a separate process in addition to serving your app.
+When running locally, all you need to do is run `hello_redis_tasks.py` and it will use Flask to serve the app and also to run background tasks.
+In production, you'll also have to run `worker.py` in a separate process in addition to serving your app.